jetstreamin/artemis-codexops/README.md

 ## Multilingual/Investor-Ready
 - All platforms, agents, and docs now auto-detect user language, failover to English, and log preferences to user_profile.
 Investor dashboard and market analytics auto-generated on docs/index.html and investor.md.

+## Multilingual, Dashboard, Investor
+All platforms, agents, docs, and dashboards are now multilingual, user-profile/cloud-aware, and investor/market interactive.